-Brother Lawrence was a 17th century monk and ordinary kitchen worker who became a legend in France for his simple, serene faith lived out continually in God’s presence amidst the pots and pans.
-He was a big, awkward, and uneducated fellow who broke everything.
-“He didn’t have a business head, he was lame, he could not walk normally on board the wine boat-he had to roll himself over the casks.”
-This humble soul became one of the most beloved in history.
-After his death, a few of his letters were made public and became this beautiful book which has long been considered a spiritual classic.
+Brother Lawrence was a 17th-century monk, and ordinary kitchen worker who became a legend in France for his simple, serene faith joyfully lived out in God’s presence amidst the pots and pans of a monastery kitchen.
+He was a big, awkward, and uneducated fellow who had a propensity for breaking everything.
+“He didn’t have a business head, he was lame, he could not walk normally on board the wine boat, so he had to roll himself over the casks.”
+This delightfully humble soul became one of the most beloved writers in history with this book, The Practice of the Presence of God.
+After his death, a few of his letters were made public and became what has long been considered a spiritual classic.

 His conversion happened one winter when he was eighteen.
 He saw a tree stripped of its leaves and thought to himself,

 “Before long, the leaves will return.
 Renewed, the tree will bear flowers and fruit, too.
 God causes all of this!’”

 This simple but profound awakening to God’s love and presence in all of creation set Brother Lawrence free and started a fire inside him that has warmed the whole world for generations.